Supporting physical activity and healthy nutrition with and through education settings

 The report also highlights some of the innovative approaches being taken to improve the health of children and young people through schools, including auto-enrolment of Free School Meals, as currently being investigated by FixOurFood.

-On Tuesday 11th June a number of the report’s authors came together to discuss the report’s findings and policy recommendations, including:
+In June 2024 a number of the report’s authors came together to discuss the report’s findings and policy recommendations, including:

 - Dr Lucy Eddy & Dr Andy Daly-Smith – University of Bradford